poult-lab/daily-word/english_words_ learning.md

 25.acute /əˈkjuːt/

-[adj] Business industry leaders say the move to boosting training and skills among British workers is welcome, but warned that labor shortages were likely to become more acute.
+[adj] Business industry leaders say the move to boosting training and skills among British workers is welcome, but warned that labor shortages were likely to become more acute./Daily ECGs may be obtained following acute cardiovascular events such as myocardial infarction.

 "very serious or severe"